Hsgngr/Pandemic_Simulation/README.md

 This is an open source pandemic simulation environment for reinforcement learning created with Unity ml-agents.
 This is a dissertation project for Advanced Computer Science Master in University of Sussex.

-Open the "Project" folder in Pandemic_Simulation\ml-agents-release_3\ml-agents-release_3\Project with Unity Editor.
+Open the "Project" folder in Pandemic_Simulation with Unity Editor.
-Play Assets/PandemicSimulation/Scenes/T1.unity
+Play Assets/PandemicSimulation/Scenes/T3.unity

 ### Prerequisites
-This project uses Unity-ml-agent 1.1.0 Release 3
+This project uses mlagents Release 4 (It is migrated from Unity-ml-agent 1.1.0 Release 3) Unity 2919.4.0f1
-Unity 2919.4.0f1
 Anaconda Environment with Python 3.7
-Tensorflow 2.2.0
+Tensorflow 2.3.0

 ### Installing